Header

 View of snow mountains from Ekici Restaurant

-The Kaleiçi area ⭐⭐is located in the center-eastern portion of Antalya along the Mediterranean coast fronted by the yacht harbor that dates to the Roman era.
-The name Kaleiçi means "Inside the Kale" or "Inner Kale" (Kale itself means castle or fortress).
-According to the TÜİK Institute of Statistics, as of October 2022, 120,000 foreigners live in the city.
+The Kaleiçi area ⭐⭐ lies in the central-eastern portion of Antalya along the Mediterranean coast, fronted by a yacht harbor that dates back to the Roman era.
+The name Kaleiçi translates to “Inside the Kale” or “Inner Kale,” with Kale itself meaning “castle” or “fortress.”
+According to the TÜİK Institute of Statistics, as of October 2022, approximately 120,000 foreigners reside in the city.

-Kaleiçi, with its narrow cobbled streets of historic Ottoman era houses, is the old center of Antalya.
-With its hotels, bars, clubs, restaurants, and shopping, it has been restored to retain much of its historical character.
+Kaleiçi, with its narrow-cobbled streets and historic Ottoman-era houses, is the old center of Antalya.
+Restored to preserve much of its historical character, the district now features hotels, bars, clubs, restaurants, and shops.

-It is surrounded by two walls, one of which is along the seafront, built in a continuous process from Hellenistic to Ottoman times.
-The historical harbor is located in this part of the city; narrow streets extend from the harbor and branch off into the old city, surrounded by wooden historical houses.
+The area is enclosed by two walls, one of which runs along the seafront.
+These fortifications were built over centuries, from the Hellenistic period through the Ottoman.
+The historic harbor is located here, with winding streets extending from the waterfront and branching into the old city, lined with traditional wooden houses.

 Photo Gallery